protometheus/streamsearcher/README.md

 Job/Worker queue implementation to utilize concurrency and optimize performance.

 ## Build
+You will need to have Go 1.11+ running for streamsearcher to build and run.
-Run `sh ./build.sh` to build the executable.
+When you have Go downloaded, Run `sh ./build.sh` to build the executable.

-Alternatively, run `go build -o streamsearcher *.go` and then run with
+Alternatively, run `go build -o streamsearcher *.go`

 ## Run
 To run the StreamSearcher, build the executable then run